-OSIRIS (Open Service Infrastructure for Reliable and Integrated process Support) is a platform that allows for combining different distributed services into processes [Schuler, Türker, Schek, Weber and Schuldt 2006].
-The OSIRIS platform itself does not provide any application functionality but, by combining specialized application services, supports the definition and reliable execution of dedicated processes (this is also known as "programming-in-the-large").
-When different specialized Digital Library application services are made available to the OSIRIS platform, users can define and run powerful Digital Library processes by making use of these services.
+OSIRIS (Open Service Infrastructure for Reliable and Integrated process Support) is a platform that allows for combining different distributed services into processes [3].
+The OSIRIS platform itself does not provide any application functionality but, by combining specialized application services, supports the definition and reliable execution of dedicated processes (also known as "programming-in-the-large").
+When different specialized DL application services are made available to the OSIRIS platform, users can define and run powerful Digital Library processes by making use of these services.
 This is realized by a set of generic (application-independent) services that include the registration of services and processes, interfaces for application development, an engine for decentralized execution of processes, and services for load balancing.
 OSIRIS processes themselves are wrapped by a service interface.
+Therefore, a process can be invoked just like any other service (and used in other processes as well).